The Gang of Eight Takes a Big Hit

 Biting the bullet and pulling out the plant and throwing it in the trash (not the compost pile) is the only safe course left.

-Usually, by the time we can bear to pull it, a plant with root rot has already lost most of its roots, leaving a dead and brown mass, which no doubt is leaving spores for another round of attack.
+Usually, by the time we can bear to pull a plant, root rot has already killed off most of its roots, leaving a dead and brown mass, which no doubt is leaving spores for another round of attack.
 Best practice, alas, is to act quickly and cut losses.

 Replacing soil in a bed is a gargantuan task and there’s no guarantee.
 Adding compost will loosen the soil and adds nutrients.
 Digging in amendments like vermiculite and perlite will help aerate the soil.